Skip to main content

 “A perfect man will purge all defects away from everyone, one burning candle will light a thousand candles” – Dara Shikoh.

 Netaji Subhash Chandra Bose had been attracted by spirituality to become a saint at a very tender age.
-He along with a few friends, inspired by the words of Swami Vivekananda set out across the length and breadth of the country to look for a Guru or Guide for his spiritual thirst.
+He, along with a few friends, inspired by the words of Swami Vivekananda, set out across the length and breadth of the country to look for a Guru or Guide for his spiritual thirst.
 He encountered many men of different religions, but none could answer his spirit.
-Disappointed he had returned to infer that there was no Guru for him and quit the idea of sainthood.
+Disappointed, he had returned to infer that there was no Guru for him and quit the idea of sainthood.
 It is then that he encountered C.R.
-Das, an eminent leader of Bengal’s independence movement and in him he found a Guru to channel his spirit to the cause of the nation.
-The reason I mention this is because, unlike the typical thoughts, Subhash at a tender age realized that a guide can be in any sphere of life, not necessarily only for religious ways or educational teaching.
+Das, an eminent leader of Bengal’s independence movement, and in him he found a Guru to channel his spirit to the cause of the nation.
+The reason I mention this is because, unlike the typical thoughts, Subhash at a tender age realised that a guide can be in any sphere of life, not necessarily only for religious ways or educational teaching.
 It is perhaps this wisdom that made him a guide and leader to his followers in the future.

-We have heard of Chhatrapati Shivaji’s enchanting encounter with Maata Bhavani who reminded him of his duty towards the motherland.
-We have read about his mother Jijabai who guided him on his path of reform.
-Such encounters often called enlightenment only happen to such rare souls who, by their own wisdom can steer their way to greatness.
-Our wisdom lacks such awareness of souls because we lack the proper feeling, and need for spiritual growth and guidance.
-To him, Maata Bhavani was his guide, because he found inspiration for the greater causes in her.
+We have heard of Chhatrapati Shivaji’s enchanting encounter with Maata Bhavani, who reminded him of his duty towards the motherland.
+We have read about his mother, Jijabai, who guided him on his path of reform.
+Such encounters, often called enlightenment, only happen to such rare souls who, by their own wisdom, can steer their way to greatness.
+Our wisdom lacks such awareness of souls because we lack the proper feeling and need for spiritual growth and guidance.
+To him, Maata Bhavani was his guide because he found inspiration for the greater causes in her.
 His mother was his Guru because, since early childhood, it is our mothers whose beliefs are often infused in our thoughts.

-We often hear the same about Maharana Pratap Singh, about his mother Maharani Jaivanta Bai being the reason for his high morals and values.
-We often hear of his chivalry and how with great dedication, he fought for his causes above personal interests.
+We often hear the same about Maharana Pratap Singh, about his mother, Maharani Jaivanta Bai, being the reason for his high morals and values.
+We often hear of his chivalry and how, with great dedication, he fought for his causes above personal interests.
 He respected his enemies even in the clash of interests.
-He had no hatred for any religion or clan and his own army had Muslims, Jains and Hindus united for the cause of the motherland, under his leadership.
+He had no hatred for any religion or clan, and his own army had Muslims, Jains and Hindus united for the cause of the motherland, under his leadership.
 His liberal thoughts of freedom and independence were also a reflection of his spiritual growth and tolerance.

 For Dara Shikoh, Begum Sahib or Zeb – Un- Nissa, the awakening of their souls happened much later, coming in contact with other religious opinions.
 Unlike the ones I mentioned, they took time to steer their way to their purpose.

 The reason I mentioned these people and their spiritual growth is that they have been inspiring me with their lives for quite a long time but never have I before this, ever noticed the spiritual cause and effect of their beings or how their lives as we read of in History connects to us and appeals to us because of our spiritual needs.
-While some are born with wisdom, others grew their spiritual aspects through trials and errors.
+While some are born with wisdom, others grow their spiritual aspects through trials and errors.
 All of them answered the call of their souls to understand their purposes in life.
-Some, born with wisdom became great leaders.
-Others, growing in intelligence left behind a thought and endless possibilities.
+Some, born with wisdom, became great leaders.
+Others, growing in intelligence, left behind a thought and endless possibilities.
 Spirituality thus connects all human lives.

 LIBERTY OF THOUGHTS: